Nico Formanek

 Simulierte Welten

-I am supervising two high-school students in the project Simulierte Welten.
-We are developing a topical model for the PhilosL mailinglist.
+In 23/24 I supervised two high-school students in the project Simulierte Welten.
+We developed a topical model for the PhilosL mailinglist.
 This model automatically extract topics (i.e. metaphysics, philosophy of science, ethics) from the archives of the mailing list, allows to observe trends in topical distribution and evolution – and correlate topics with other interesting quantities.
 A more detailed description of the project can be found here (in German).